carpentries/carpentries.org/content/posts/2025/08/incentivising-the-completion-of-workshop-surveys.md

 In the spirit of The Carpentries, you can find the data with a graph below - created with Python.
 We run each lesson as a workshop.
 The last six workshops were concluded with the promise of a keyring if the post-workshop survey was completed before they left or a promise of being spammed if not.
 The mean percentage for completing workshops for the first 12 workshops were 61.769231% and 80% for the last six.
 I think we can safely say that bribery does work.

-It might be worth to point out, to learners, that the overall statistics for workshops registered with the Carpentries are available at https://workshop-reports.carpentries.org/?aggregate-workshops.
+It might be worth to point out, to learners, that the overall statistics for workshops registered with The Carpentries are available at https://workshop-reports.carpentries.org/?aggregate-workshops.
 And if, as an Instructor, you wonder why you should register your workshops - keep these statistics in mind.
 It is used to advertise how The Carpentries contribute to research and helps strengthen our case when applying for grants and awards.

 ![Graph of attendance vs survey completeion rates](/blog/2025/08/completed-surveys.svg)